apache/incubator-xtable/website/docs/demo/docker.md

 browser: ...
 Or copy and paste one of these URLs: ...` and use the link that starts with http://127.0.0.1:8888/ to open the notebook in your browser.

 The demo is located at `work/demo.ipynb`.
-It also includes helpful markdowns explaining the steps.
+The notebook also includes helpful markdowns explaining the steps.